Ideal time to replace isotonic crystalloid intravenous fluids and sets

 Clinical bottom line

-Based on very poor veterinary and human evidence, fluid bags and IV sets should be changed every 96 hours whether on one or multiple patients.
-Additionally, supportive evidence suggests that creating a routine of wiping ports with alcohol prior to injection or withdrawal may significantly decrease the likelihood of fluid contamination.
-This certainly seems to be an area that needs more research.
+Based on two prospective veterinary experiments and one human Systematic Review (meta-analysis), fluid bags and IV sets should be changed every 72–96 hours.
+Additionally, supportive evidence suggests that environmental cleanliness and creating a routine of wiping ports with alcohol prior to injection or withdrawal may significantly decrease the likelihood of fluid contamination.
+This certainly seems to be an area that needs more experimental studies with a low risk of bias on clinical patients.

 References